Responsible Travelling in Amritsar

 Travelling is for soul what flower is to a plant, It can live without it but its presence is the reason for its beauty.

 Travelling is one of the most precious gifts that god gave us, when he chose not to give us roots like trees.
 Our planet is a wonderful place with wonderful amount of people, animals, fruits, mountains, rivers, and views that leave us in awe.
-It is this diversity, that creates something which is nothing less than magnificent, and it is our duty to be thankful and responsible travellers.
+It is this diversity, that creates something which is nothing less than magnificent, and it is our duty to be thankful and responsible travelers.

 Travelling could start with a simple walk to the nearby park, but when it starts to grow it takes you millions of miles away in homes of strangers, sharing their food, and trying to see the world through their perspective.